Understanding Medicare Parts A B C & D

 Who Is Eligible for Medicare?

-Even if you’re not 65 years old or within three months of your 65th birthday, you may qualify for Medicare Parts A and B if you have a disability, have ALS, get benefits from Social Security or the Railroad Retirement Board (RRB), or live in Puerto Rico and get benefits from Social Security or the RRB.
+Even if you’re not 65 years old or within three months of your 65th birthday, you may qualify for Medicare Parts A and B if you have a disability, have ALS, have ESRD, get benefits from Social Security or the Railroad Retirement Board (RRB), or live in Puerto Rico and get benefits from Social Security or the RRB.